octoberswimmer/thunder/README.md

 #### deploy
 - `--tab, -t`: Also include a CustomTab in the deployment and open it for the app
+- `--watch, -w`: Watch for file changes and automatically redeploy

 `thunder deploy`:
 - Builds a production WebAssembly bundle.
 - Packages metadata (static resource, Apex classes, LWC wrappers, app LWC, and optional CustomTab) in-memory.
 - Generates `package.xml` (includes CustomTab if requested) and deploys all metadata via your CLI session.
 - With `--tab`, adds a CustomTab to the package, deploys it, and opens `/lightning/n/<app>` in your browser.
+- With `--watch`, monitors Go source files and automatically redeploys on changes for rapid development cycles.